Home - Bookapy Book Preview

 “Eh…..your loss, man,” Mizu said.
 “One more month…..one more month till I get to finally join.
 Can’t wait to pilot my own shuttle……or maybe even a battleship from the bridge of one of the great warships.”

 They reached the street light in preparation to cross it to get to the other side of the road.
-The moment that it almost turned green to stop the traffic, alarms were suddenly given off.
+The moment that it almost turned red to stop traffic, alarms were suddenly given off.
 It was loud, filling up the entire area of the city.
 Flashing lights were being announced, and every individual seemed to stop in their tracks.
-Those that augmented arms or hands stopped to see what the alarms were all about.
-Those that didn’t have them instead pulled out their tablets.
-Mizu was one of these individuals as he went and pulled out his tablet from his pocket.
+Those who had augmented arms or hands stopped to see what the alarms were all about.
+Those like Mizu, who didn’t have them, pulled out their tablets.
 Both of them were wondering what was going on.

 The alarm had an electronic sound that continued to echo.
-Even the streetcars were slowing down to a stop.
+Even the streetcars slowed down to a stop.
 It was as if the entire city was coming to an immediate halt.
 Even Mizu could feel a slight amount of apprehension as he scrolled through the menu of his tablet.
 A warning message was displayed on the screen.
-He read it to his brother.

-Advertisement bulletins that were on the building walls all began to say the same thing in both English and Chinese.
+Advertisement bulletins on the building walls began to say the same thing in English and Chinese.
 The same message was being passed on.
-Mizu looked at his brother as he was left in the form of resentment.
+Mizu looked at his brother, seeing his resentment.

 “Son of a bitch,” Mizu said.

-“They won’t get far,” Chuang remarked as he shook his head.
+“They won’t get far,” Chuang remarked, shaking his head.
 “We have way more firepower…..right?”

 Meanwhile, the uninhabited orange planet of Anamade came into view.
 It was mostly dark.
-The opposite side of the world wasn’t receiving any light from its star in the solid darkness.
-After leaving from its opposite direction of both Batrice and Gillan was a pair of two Itrean ships.
-They were somewhere between the distance of both Batrice and Anamade.
-Behind the rear ship was a vortex that was only reminiscent of that of a gate that they just exited from.
-The swirling mass of energy and particles was there for a brief time long after the ships had clearly traveled through it.
+After leaving from the opposite direction of both Batrice and Gillan, there was a pair of two Itrean ships.
+They were somewhere between the distances of both Batrice and Anamade.
+Behind the rear ship was a vortex only reminiscent of a gate they just exited from.
+The swirling mass of energy and particles was there for a brief time long after the ships had exited through it.
 After the ships’ engines were fully activated, the folded space ceased as the vortex slowly dissipated and returned to normal space once again.

-The black environment only served to reveal the two ships to certain degrees.
-They seemed to be flying in formation at first.
-Only the faint flashing lights and rear engine glow gave any indication that there was anything there, at least visually.
-The lights did at least provide some indication that each one was shaped differently.
+The black environment barely depicted their profiles.
+At first, they seemed to be flying in formation.
+Only the faint flashing lights and rear engine glow gave any indication that there was anything there.
+It did at least provide some indication that each one was shaped differently.

 The other Itrean ship was completely different.
-It almost had a vertical flat nose with the bridge mounted in the forward section.
+It almost had a vertical crested nose with the bridge mounted in the forward dorsal section.
 There was no form of the centripetal rotating ring.
 Besides the large nose was a cylindrical frame that had an aft bridge compartment and hangar facility next to it.
-There were an extensive series of arrays all along the hull, and it had engines mounted on the forward sides and rear section of the ship.
+There was an extensive series of arrays all along the hull, along with engines mounted on the forward sides and rear section of the ship.

-It was the UHN Widado that decided to attack first as a volley of eight anti-ship missiles were fired from the tubes.
+It was the UHN Widado that decided to attack first unleashing a volley of eight anti-ship missiles fired from the tubes.
 They flew out at blazing speeds before the flying warheads' rear thrusters began to activate to head towards their intended target.

 The moment that the UHN ship fired, within less than ten seconds, the side flat-nosed Itrean ship broke off from the other Itrean vessel.
 Its vectoring thrusters caused it to turn away slowly.
-Suddenly, a field of light began to erupt from it as the light vanished.
-The entire ship slowly began to turn invisible.
-The engine glow was cut off as if the vessel had disappeared entirely.
+Suddenly, the entire ship slowly began to turn invisible, its distortion field filling the fringes of its wake.
+The engine glow was cut off before the vessel had disappeared entirely.
 The other smaller ship was continuing to advance, heading straight to Batrice.

-On the capital ground, both Mizu and Chuang had sought refuge in a nearby building along with several other pedestrians.
-It was a rest stop as the alarms were still being called out throughout the entire city.
+On the capital ground, Mizu and Chuang, along with several other pedestrians, had sought refuge in a nearby building.
+It was a rest stop while the alarms were still being called throughout the city.
 By now, the streets had become empty.
-The people that were driving their cars had even abandoned them and went into the buildings to get away from the road.
+The people driving their cars had even abandoned them and gone into the buildings to get away from the road.

 Mizu looked around at where he had huddled down.
-He had his tablet in hand as he was watching the events take place.
+He had his tablet in hand, watching the events take place.
 Chuang was sitting next to him along with another couple that had taken refuge.
 They were all inside a law firm building.
 The glass windows allowed everyone to see the outside perfectly.
 They found a nice table near as Mizu had started to get further away from the window.

 “That was good thinking, bro,” Mizu told Chuang.
 “I wouldn’t want to be near the windows.
 If the Itreans start to shoot at us, we might get hit by the raining shrapnel.
 Hey guys!
 Get away from the windows!”